Last Updated on October 18, 2021 by Sunny Staff

 - Go back to your WordPress admin menu, scroll down, and look for the plugin settings.
 Make sure the default settings are correct and make any changes and additions.

-You can also do this with an FTP (file transfer protocol) site like CyberDuck or Transmit, two free ones that are popular with WordPress users.
+You can also do this with an FTP (file transfer protocol) client like CyberDuck or Transmit (Mac’s most popular FTP client).
+These two have solid free versions and are quite popular with WordPress users.

 - Repeat step one above.